microsoft/AzureClusterlessHPC.jl/examples/opm/README.md

 The dataset from the above paper reference is available for (free) download.
 The dataset consists of 4,000 training pairs, with input (permeability and topography) and output data (saturation, pressure).

 For accessing and downloading the data we provide a Pytorch dataloader.
 The data loader automatically downloads the samples from a public Azure storage container.
-See [load_training_data.ipynb]() for an example.
+See [load_training_data.ipynb](https://github.com/microsoft/AzureClusterlessHPC.jl/blob/main/examples/opm/load_training_data.ipynb) instructions on how to access the data.

 ## Copyright